lucasjohnston/article-to-speech/README.md

-# 🎙️ Article to Speech Converter
+# 🎙️ article to speech converter

 A small project to convert text articles to speech using Eleven Labs' Text-to-Speech API, producing a single MP3 file – with the option to speed things up, too.